-Climate and Average Weather in Indonesia
+Climate and Weather of Indonesia

 In Indonesia, nearly all the major islands experience a tropical rainforest climate.
 Meanwhile, the smaller islands to the east of Java, as well as some parts of Java itself, experience a tropical monsoon climate.
 Daytime temperatures in most of Indonesia hover around 30°C throughout the year.
 However, cooler temperatures can be found in elevated areas, particularly in Papua, where the highest peaks might even see perpetual snow.

-Please select the city below you wish to travel to, or the one closest to your destination.
-Each selected city will show you the following graphs:
+Please select the city you plan to visit, or one closest to your destination.
+For each selected city, you will see the following graphs:

 1. Yearly average minimum and maximum temperatures